Skip to Main Content

 With lines of credit, you only pay interest on the amount you use, and for most business lines of credit, you will regain access to the funds as you pay them back.
 This gives your business plenty of flexibility based on cash flow and other operating expenses.

 Business lines of credit typically have larger loan amounts and lower starting interest rates than business credit cards.
-But they lack certain features like grace periods, 0 percent introductory APR offers and the chance to earn rewards on purchases.
+But they lack certain features that business credit cards have like grace periods, 0 percent introductory APR offers and the chance to earn rewards on purchases.

 What can equipment financing be used for?

-Equipment financing is most often used for buying commercial equipment, which may or may not be related to the product or service that you sell.
+Equipment financing loans are most often used for buying commercial equipment, which may or may not be related to the product or service that you sell.
 For example, you might buy machinery for manufacturing your product or a new HVAC system for your building.

 If you get an equipment loan specifically, the loan will be used to purchase new or used equipment.
 If you get a business loan other than an equipment loan, you may be able to use the funds for other purposes in addition to the equipment.
 Some equipment loans also offer you a line of credit that you can use to purchase or repair equipment.